rafaelmartins/blohg/docs/new-blog.rst

 .. _Atom: http://en.wikipedia.org/wiki/Atom_%28standard%29

-For all the posts (actually just the ``POSTS_PER_PAGE`` last posts), use the following URL:
+To include all the posts (actually just the ``POSTS_PER_PAGE`` last posts), use the following URL:

 http://example.org/atom/

-For each tag, use the following URLs:
+For each tag, use URLs of this form:

 - http://example.org/atom/foo/
 - http://example.org/atom/bar/

-For multiple combined tags, use the following URL:
+For multiple combined tags, use URLs of this form:

 - http://example.org/atom/foo/bar/